Estimated reading time: 22 minutes | Target users: Supervisors, Agents

 5. Display Records to Agents Based on Their Skills

 If you want to distribute your project’s records to your agents, you can do that by arranging the range of tasks based on your agents’ skills.
-This could be because, for example, they are specialists in a specific field, or have thorough knowledge of a certain region, age group or another subcategory on your target market.
+This could be because, for example, they are specialists in a specific field, or have a thorough knowledge of a certain region, age group or another subcategory on your target market.
 This means that only predetermined agents can handle records with particular characteristics.
 This method is called Skill-based manual dialing, and you can set it up for your project with the help of the below steps.

 Create skills as fields in the Database